 Best for: nature, walking, seal watching, local seafood

-Blakeney is one of the most charming Norfolk coastal villages within the Norfolk Coast Area of Outstanding Natural Beauty, with its very own very own nature reserve and an otherworldly watery landscape, created when the medieval estuary silted up.
+A firm favourite with locals and visitors, Blakeney is one of the most charming Norfolk coastal villages within the Norfolk Coast Area of Outstanding Natural Beauty, with its very own nature reserve and a maze-like watery landscape, created when the medieval estuary silted up.

 What remains is a fascinating landscape of marshes, sand hills and mud banks, with many creeks and channels twisting their way through between land and sea.
 Along with Blakeney Point, the Blakeney National Nature Reserve is home to England’s largest colony of Atlantic Grey seals.

 The picturesque village is full of traditional flint cottages which were once home to local fishermen, a good collection of independent shops selling gifts and local crafts, and art galleries to visit.